cs231n/cs231n.github.io/optimization-1.md

 - We discussed the tradeoffs between computing the **numerical** and **analytic** gradient.
 The numerical gradient is simple but it is approximate and expensive to compute.
 The analytic gradient is exact, fast to compute but more error-prone since it requires the derivation of the gradient with math.
 Hence, in practice we always use the analytic gradient and then perform a **gradient check**, in which its implementation is compared to the numerical gradient.
 - We introduced the **Gradient Descent** algorithm which iteratively computes the gradient and performs a parameter update in loop.

 **Coming up:** The core takeaway from this section is that the ability to compute the gradient of a loss function with respect to its weights (and have some intuitive understanding of it) is the most important skill needed to design, train and understand neural networks.
-In the next section we will develop proficiency in computing the gradient analytically using the chain rule, otherwise also refered to as **backpropagation**.
+In the next section we will develop proficiency in computing the gradient analytically using the chain rule, otherwise also referred to as **backpropagation**.
 This will allow us to efficiently optimize relatively arbitrary loss functions that express all kinds of Neural Networks, including Convolutional Neural Networks.